kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 ### Risks and Mitigations

 - immutable metadata would break API machinery.
-We forbid the `x-kubernetes-mutability` and `x-kubernetes-key-mutability` at the root of the object and inside `.metadata`. `kind` and `apiVersion` are immutable implicitly.
+We already forbid any specification/restriction of metadata fields other than `name` and `generatedName` today.
+We keep the same restriction for `x-kubernetes-mutability` and `x-kubernetes-key-mutability`, and at the root of the object (`x-kubernetes-mutability` would affect `metadata`, and `x-kubernetes-key-mutability` is forbidden as the root is of type `object` and `additionalProperties` is already disallowed). `kind` and `apiVersion` are immutable implicitly.
 We might publish immutable though for some of these fields.

 ## Design Details